 The Lloyds Bank UK Business Digital Index gives some serious evidence to the importance of small businesses prioritising digital skills.
-In this post Shelley Rostlund, Digital Consultant at Social Intelligence gives you some headlines on what this report highlights for you.
+In this post Shelley Rostlund, Digital Consultant at Harbour 32 gives you some headlines on what this report highlights for you.

 This was a long report to work through, but it was an incredible insight into two things for me: